acids-ircam/creative_ml/README.md

 [![Colab](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=googlecolab)]()
 [![Notebook](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=jupyter)]()

-Sampling
-Monte-Carlo and rejection
-Metropolis-Hastings
-Variational inference
-Deriving variational inference
+We introduce here the notion of approximate inference, through historical applications of sampling with Monte-Carlo and Metropolis-Hastings.
+We further show how variational inference can provide an elegant solution to our estimation problems and discuss its implications.

 ---